anjackson/anjackson.github.io/wa-apis/_drafts/outline.md

 But what if we've already crawled it?
 Or collected it some other way?
 What if we want to add metadata to existing Targets?
 What if we want to store something but not make it available.
 What if we want to make domain crawl material available via Wayback even if we haven't QA'd it?

 Looking at WCT, the components we needed were there, but tightly integrated in one monolithic application that embodied the expected workflow.
 I simply could not see how to take it apart and rebuild it in a way that would make sense and enable us to do what we needed.
+Furthermore, we had already built up a rather complex arrangement of additional components around WCT, such as the additional 'Selection and Permission Tool' (SPT) used to manage the licensing process.
+It therefore made some sense to revisit our architecture as a whole.

 So, I made the decision to make a fresh start.
-Instead of the Web Curator Tool, we would develop a new, more modular archiving architecture built around the concept of annotations.
+Instead of the WCT and SPT, we would develop a new, more modular archiving architecture built around the concept of annotations.

 Driving Crawls Via Annotations